Wilhelm Liebknecht: Early life and radicalization

-Childhood and education

 Wilhelm Liebknecht was born on 29 March 1826 in Giessen, Grand Duchy of Hesse.
 His father was Ludwig Christian Liebknecht, a government official, and his mother was Catharina, née Hirsch.
 His lineage included a line of university-educated public servants; his great-grandfather, Johann Georg Liebknecht, had been a professor of mathematics and theology at the University of Giessen.

 His childhood was marked by tragedy.
 His mother died in October 1831 when he was five, and his father died fourteen months later.
 Orphaned, Wilhelm and his three siblings moved in with their seventy-two-year-old paternal grandmother, but she died in May 1834.
 From the age of eight, Liebknecht was raised by his guardian, Karl Osswald, a theologian who had been a friend of his father.
 Liebknecht recalled his childhood as "somewhat too strict and too far removed from the pleasures of youth".
 A formative influence on the young Liebknecht was the fate of his maternal great-uncle, the pastor Friedrich Ludwig Weidig.
 Weidig was a leading figure in the revolutionary democratic underground in Hesse in the 1830s who was arrested, tortured, and died in prison in 1837.
 Liebknecht later stated that Weidig's death made a "deep, perhaps a decisive impression" on him.

 Despite the family's financial difficulties, Liebknecht's inheritance was sufficient for him to pursue a university education.
 He graduated first in his class from the Gymnasium in Giessen in 1842.
 He went on to study philology, theology, and philosophy at the universities of Giessen, Berlin, and Marburg.
 It was during his time as a student that his political radicalization began.
 In Berlin, he was exposed to the writings of utopian socialists like Henri de Saint-Simon, as well as the materialist philosophy of Ludwig Feuerbach and the critical theology of David Strauss.
 He became a "conscious socialist" after reading Friedrich Engels's The Condition of the Working Class in England, which, he later recalled, "opened a new world to me".

 Liebknecht became active in student radicalism, joining the "Allemania" student corps at Giessen.
 In August 1846, he played a major role in organizing a student strike, in which the entire student body marched out of town and camped on a nearby hill in protest against the university senate.
 The strike ultimately succeeded, but Liebknecht, fearing reprisals, moved to the University of Marburg.
 His political activities continued to draw the attention of the authorities.
 In the summer of 1847, after participating in a late-night demonstration in solidarity with the political prisoner Sylvester Jordan, Liebknecht was warned of his impending arrest and fled Germany for a planned emigration to the United States.